-The Local Governing Bodies of Academies within DNEAT are not the employers of staff but play an important role in ensuring strategic direction and will work in close partnership with the Headteacher and Senior Management Team of the academy and the DNEAT Head of Operations and other staff of the Trust to monitor, support and promote good health and safety management.
-DNEAT will support its academies in putting in place clear policies that focus on the key risks and in checking that control measures have been implemented and remain appropriate and effective.
+The Local Governing Bodies of Academies within the Trust are not the employers of staff but play an important role in ensuring strategic direction and will work in close partnership with the Headteacher/Principal and Senior Management Team of the academy and the DoNESC Head of Estates (H&S) and other staff of the Trust to monitor, support and promote good health and safety management.
+The Trust will support its academies in putting in place clear policies that focus on the key risks and in checking that control measures have been implemented and remain appropriate and effective.

-In order to fulfil DNEAT's monitoring role and to initiate and review health and safety policies and procedures, the Finance and Resource Committee (FARC) has been established at Trust wide level with responsibilities to undertake the role of the DNEAT Central Health and Safety Committee covering all the academies within DNEAT.
+In order to fulfil the Trusts monitoring role and to initiate and review health and safety policies and procedures, the Finance and Resource Committee (FARC) has been established at Trust wide level with responsibilities to undertake the role of the Trust and DoNESC Central Health and Safety Committee covering all the academies within the Trust.

-This committee meets at least termly and is in addition to academy-based committees dealing with health and safety.
-The Joint Consultative Committee (with nominated Trade Union representatives acting as Safety Representatives), and academy based health and safety committees will report to this central committee operation across the Trust.
-Where there is no academy based health and safety committee the Local Governing Body will report to the FARC.
+This committee meets at least twice every academic year and is in addition to academy-based committees dealing with health and safety.
+The Joint Consultative Committee (with nominated Trade Union representatives acting as Safety Representatives), and academy-based health and safety committees will report to this central committee operation across the Trust.
+Where there is no academy-based health and safety committee the Local Governing Body will report to the FARC.

-Although overall accountability for health and safety lies with DNEAT, the Headteacher is responsible for the day-to-day health and safety of staff and pupils in individual academies in line with the Scheme of Delegation.
-The Headteacher will then delegate some functions to other staff, in particular the Academy Business Managers/Premises Managers/Caretakers/Supervisors etc.
+Although overall accountability for health and safety lies with the Trust, the Headteacher/Principal is responsible for the day-to-day health and safety of staff and pupils in individual academies in line with the Scheme of Delegation.
+The Headteacher/Principal will then delegate some functions to other staff, in particular the Academy Business Managers/Premises

+Managers/Caretakers/Supervisors etc.